akkartik/mu/README.md

 - SubX, an unsafe notation for a subset of x86 machine code; and
 - _bare_ SubX, a more rudimentary form of SubX without certain syntax sugar.

-All Mu programs get translated through these layers, and the translators are mostly built out of lower levels.
+All Mu programs get translated through these layers into tiny zero-dependency ELF binaries.
+The translators for most levels are built out of lower levels.
 The translator from Mu to SubX is written in SubX, and the translator from SubX to bare SubX is built in bare SubX.

-To translate Mu programs through these layers into tiny zero-dependency ELF binaries for Linux, use `translate_mu`.

 Mu programs can be run in emulated mode to emit traces, which permit time-travel debugging. ([More details.](subx_debugging.md))